shlok-agarwal/AdvancedLaneDetector/README.md

 * `line.py` is a class that stores the information for the lane.
 Based on current and past detections, it finds the best fitting polynomial

 To get started, run `main.py`.

+Discussion and Future Work
+---
+This project is a combination of image processing algorithms to segment the lane pixels and polynomial fitting to fit lane lines.
+A sliding window search is used to find the lane lines.
+To save on processing time and knowing that the lane lines do not change much after every frame, a search is conducted around the polynomial to find the new coefficients every frame.
+A heuristic approach determines if we need to run the sliding window search again.

+CV projects often involve very fine tuning so this algorithm and parameters selected might not be suitable for real world scenario yet.
+A better heuristic approach to determine the quality of lane detection would be extremely helpful to filter outliers and get more accurate lane line.
+Better image thresholding and perspective transform thresholds would help in different lighting conditions and when the car is not aligned in the center of the lane.